-Join Ben Long for an in-depth discussion in this video AF-C priority selection, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video AF-C priority selection, part of Nikon D5100 Essential Training.

 We have already talked about continuous servo autofocus--that's the AF-C autofocus--…the focus mode that tries to track a moving object in your scene and keep it…in focus.
 And you've seen how in AF-C mode you cannot actually take a picture…until focus is locked.…If you like, you can go in here to the Autofocus custom setting menu and change…AF-C priority selection from Focus to Release.…This means that no matter what the camera is thinking, whether you've got focus…or not, you can still take a picture simply by pressing the shutter button.…